 Knowledge is everything in Christ alone

-When God reminds you to smile, He will take the tears away.
+God tells us to lean on Him, He will take the tears away.

 When you read His Word, you fill with the spirit that took those tears to the cross.

-When you actively listen, He will come to you in the give up moments.
+If you listen, He will come to you in the give up moments.

-When you have the tools, try not to forget to use them.
+You have the tools.
+Try not to forget to use them.

 No worries if we forget.
 He reminds us to close our eyes and listen.

-Knowing God's word and studying it is essential; you can call upon it for every experience in your life.
-We also see in reviewing that word that the fallen angel lives among us, and the temptation of our faith will be forceful while in the valleys.
+Knowing God’s word and studying is a must; you can call upon it for every experience in your life.
+We see in reviewing that word that the fallen angel lives among us, and tempting our faith will be forceful while in the valleys.

-We also know by reading His word that there is no higher power than that of God our Father in heaven.
-He will always make us see the lifeline He is throwing into that pit to pull us back up again.
+We know by reading His word there is no higher power than that of God our Father in heaven.
+He’ll always show us the lifeline, pulling us from the pit.

 Wait and See ~ Brandon Heath